jaem0629/jaem0629/README.md

-Software engineer pursuing **Fresh & Clean** code — simple, readable, and well-structured.
+I'm Jaemin Lee, a software engineer passionate about **Fresh & Clean** code — simple, readable, and well-structured.

-I believe "perfection is achieved when there's nothing left to remove."
-I aim for minimal duplication and sensible architecture.
+I believe "Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away."
+This belief drives my pursuit of minimal duplication and sensible architecture.

-Beyond just solving problems, I focus on boosting team-wide productivity.
-I find fulfillment in improving both developer and user experience through type automation, caching, and performance optimization.
+Beyond just solving problems, my focus is on boosting team-wide productivity — improving both developer and user experience through type automation, caching, and performance optimization.

-My primary stack is React and TypeScript, with a interest in declarative data fetching via GraphQL.
+My primary stack is React and TypeScript, with an interest in declarative data fetching via GraphQL.

 In my free time, I explore new technologies, play games, or find inspiration listening to jazz.

-Currently working as a Frontend Developer at PublicAI in Seoul,
+Currently working as a Frontend Developer at PublicAI in Seoul.

 ## Main Projects